-Human Resources will post available bargaining unit promotional opportunities internally for a period of no less than three (3) working days before the position is filled.
+Human Resources will post available bargaining unit promotional opportunities internally and externally simultaneously.
 Union positions will be identified as such.
-If internal posting is unsuccessful, City may post externally and interview any internal and external applicants simultaneously.
+The City will interview internal candidates who meet the minimum qualifications along with other qualified external candidates.

 7.2.1 The City shall not make direct appointments for bargaining unit positions.
 The transfer of an employee or the reassignment of an employee to a different position within the same classification within a department shall not be considered direct appointments.